Crop Weather Outlook: Objectivity Matters

 Occasionally the market overreacts to information about the grain market.
 July 10, 2017 market concerns about the weather did not pan out.
 The CropProphet forecast corn yield forecasts had started their upwards progress towards what was a substantial increase in the.
 2017 users of CropPhrophet were able to avoid being impacted by market hype and plan, trade, and make decisions confidently based on our forecasts.

 In early July 2017 corn prices were increased based on unfounded concerns about the impact of weather on corn yield and production.
 Users of CropProphet would have detected the rapid increase in the national corn yield predictions.
-Select this link to read more about CropProphet crop forecast accuracy.

 Objective Crop Weather Outlook